huming2207/swd-esp/README.md

 iterations and restored RAM at 10 MHz with zero translator guard and zero idle cycles.
 Its measured throughput was 178.14 KB/s write and 135.69 KB/s read.
 A fixed-response read-coalescing experiment then reached IDCODE but failed on the first DHCSR access.
-The staged-read isolation subsequently works at 10 MHz and requested 12 MHz.
-The frequency-specific RX alignment then completed the stress test at 16 and 20 MHz.
-The transaction-barrier optimization described above has not yet been built or validated.
+The staged-read isolation subsequently worked at 10 MHz and requested 12 MHz.
+Frequency-specific RX alignment then completed the stress test at 16 and 20 MHz.
+Those results predate the current optimized SPI source, for which this README records no updated hardware profile.

 ## License